datakenn/mini_sql_project/README.md

 FROM user_submissions
 GROUP BY TO_CHAR(submitted_at, 'DD-MM'), username ORDER BY username ASC;

-4. Top 3 users with most positive submissions each day sql
+4. Top 3 users with the most positive submissions each day
-Copy
-Edit

 WITH daily_submissions AS (
     SELECT
         TO_CHAR(submitted_at, 'DD-MM') AS daily,